imangR/frostr/README.md

 ## File an issue or suggest an improvement

-If you want to report a discovered bug, raise some other issue, or suggest an improvement to bysykkel, then please file an issue on [GitHub](https://github.com/PersianCatsLikeToMeow/frostr/issues).
+If you want to report a discovered bug, raise some other issue, or suggest an improvement to frostr, then please file an issue on [GitHub](https://github.com/PersianCatsLikeToMeow/frostr/issues).
 For bugs, please file a minimal reproducible example.